 - Changes to the contents of the thesis are no longer allowed

 - Every page of the thesis, including abstracts, possible summaries in Swedish and possible attachments and/or images, shall be submitted as one (1) document.

 - 2 A. Save the file under the correct name in PDF/A format

 - Name the file after your own name (firstname_familyname; no Scandinavian letters).

 - The thesis shall be saved in PDF/A format - see instructions

-- You need to send your file in PDF/A format to Urkund.
+- You need to send your file in PDF/A format to Ouriginal (previously Urkund).

-- 2 B. Submit the thesis for plagiarism checks to Urkund
+- 2 B. Submit the thesis for plagiarism check to Ouriginal (previously Urkund)

 - NB!
-Students should not log on to Urkund, nor should assignments be sent to email@example.com, which is an email address for inquiries regarding Urkund only.
+Students should not log on to Ouriginal, nor should assignments be sent to email@example.com, which is an email address for inquiries regarding Ouriginal only.